-The name, logo and slogan
+The name, logo

 "Damaged Timber" in this context refers to old growth forests that have escaped disturbances such as fire, disease and harvesting.
 These old growth forests provide essential habitat and nourishment to many species of flora and fauna.
 However there does reach a time where that life cycle ends and new growth is needed where the once mature timber shaded the forest floor.
 Eventually the old growth becomes damaged and starts to fall over and decay, or a fire may come through and succession takes over.
-The succession of a forest is an important aspect for maintaining overall forest health, it can breathe youth and vitality into the ecology of the forest.
+The succession of a forest is an important aspect for maintaining overall forest health, it can breathe youth and vitality into the ecology of the area.
 The forest is similar in aspects to our ideals of conservation, a balance of new ideas and old ideas can contribute to a healthy look on conservation.

 As public land users we need to realize the importance of balance.
 Our goals for conservation must respect the value and uses of all peoples.
 Our resources have shaped and defined the world we live in today and as time goes by we must meet future challenges with open minds and open conversation.
-The future of conservation includes everyone and especially our most important resource, our next generation.
+The future of conservation includes everyone and especially our most important resource, our future generations.